 Master of Divinity – The Master of Divinity (MDIV) degree is 78 credit hours.
 Check with the registrar’s office to see if you qualify for any transfer credits.
 Transfer credit has even been awarded for military courses, such as an officer basic course.

 72 Credit Hour Track – Different denominations have different requirements for Chaplaincy.
-The military requires at least 72 credit hours from an accredited theological institution that results in a master’s degree.
+The military requires at least 72 credit hours that result in a master’s degree.
 The AG Chaplaincy Department highly recommends an MDIV or an MDIV equivalency.
 Website: http://chaplaincy.ag.org/

 - Ministry Credentials: In order to become